2.26 College/School Procedures

 Individuals seeking promotion during the term in question will not be eligible for election to the committee.

-Criteria for promotion to the various ranks should be prepared in writing and made a part of the promotions procedures.
-Qualitative, if not quantitative, written statements should clearly express the requirements for promotion to the various ranks, including discussion of the various activities that faculty members engage in and their relative importance in each particular college.
+Criteria for promotion to the various ranks should be prepared in writing and made a part of the promotions procedures in each school or college.
+Qualitative, if not quantitative, written statements should clearly express the requirements for promotion to the various ranks, including discussion of the various activities in which faculty members engage and their relative importance in each school or college.
 The normal minimum years in rank for promotion to the next higher rank are stated in Section 2.23.

-The operation of college promotions committees includes the following:
+The operation of school/college promotions committees includes the following:

 • Provision must be made for peer contribution to members of the committees; student and faculty members will consult with other students, faculty members, and administrative personnel.

-• Ample notice of meetings, in writing, must be given committee members.
+• Ample written notice of meetings must be given to committee members.

-Each promotions committee maintains a record of the following activities in case of future appeal:
+Each school/college promotions committee will maintain a record of the following activities, in case of future appeal:

 • The times and locations of all meetings.